 PHP 7 released long ago on December, 3rd, 2015.
 GoDaddy didn’t add this server option for a year and a half.
 Why?
 Because they knew the changes might break hundreds of thousands of WordPress websites.
 They left it up to users to perform the update.
 And they delayed the service call costs for as long as possible.
-The GoDaddy default version is set to 5.4.
+The GoDaddy default version was set to 5.4.
 Making users choose their poison was smart.
 Users then are responsible for breakage.
 Or dialing back the PHP version themselves – or tracking down fixes.
 GoDaddy is blameless – sort of.

 Above: Pie chart – Percentages of WordPress sites using different PHP versions.

 Risk breaking my site?
-Why even care about PHP version 7.1?
+Why even care about PHP version 7.x?

-PHP 7.1 isn’t going to break WordPress – it may cause some of your plugins to malfunction.
+PHP 7.x isn’t going to break WordPress – it may cause some of your plugins to malfunction.
 Perhaps your theme.
 But the result is the same, your site appears broken.
 You can test all your plugins using a free plugin.
 Naturally!
 We tested with:

 PHP Compatibility Checker

 Active installs: 30,000+